Hometown: Elmhurst, Ill.

 To make it racing today, you have to get your career started at an early age.
 Lorenzen got started early in racing’s golden era as well, having built his first car when he was 13 years old.
-His first race in NASCAR’s premier division was as at 1-mile dirt track in Langhorne, Pennsylvania.
+His first race in NASCAR’s premier division was as at 1-mile dirt track in Langhorne, Penn.
 He took home a paltry $25 for his efforts, but it was the beginning of a very successful, if short-lived, career.
-USAC Championships in 1958 and 1959 would follow; however, his career really took off in 1961.
+USAC championships in 1958 and 1959 would follow; however, his career really took off in 1961.

 John Holman and Ralph Moody were the Roush-Yates of NASCAR for Ford in the 1960s.
-Having won everywhere from Daytona to LeMans, Holman-Moody was the standard bearer for the Blue Oval during the hot rod ’60s.
+Having won everywhere from Daytona to LeMans, Holman-Moody was the standard bearer for the Blue Oval during the hot-rod ’60s.
 Lorenzen’s first win in their No. 28 machine came at Martinsville in April of 1961; followed with a victory over Curtis Turner at Darlington and another win at Atlanta in July.

 The first non-Ford car was Richard Petty‘s Plymouth Fury in sixth place, two laps down.
 This display of domination by Holman-Moody and Ford proved to be the catalyst for Chrysler’s development and introduction of the 426 Hemi engine in an attempt to compete.
 At season’s end, Lorenzen racked up six victories, was third in points after running little more than half of the year’s races, and would become the first driver in history to win more than $100,000 in a single season.

-In 1964, Lorenzen, who never ran a full schedule in his career, entered 16 races and scored wins in half of them; including a stretch of five in a row.
-He ended the year with a total of 10 top 10 finishes to go along with an average finish of 10.0; all the more impressive when you tally up his six DNFs.
+In 1964, Lorenzen, who never ran a full schedule in his career, entered 16 races and scored wins in half of them, including a stretch of five in a row.
+He ended the year with a total of 10 top-10 finishes to go along with an average finish of 10.0; all the more impressive when you tally up his six DNFs.

 With Chrysler boycotting the 1965 season, Ford ran amok around the speedways of America, and they got off to a grand start with Lorenzen winning the Daytona 500 by one full lap over Darel Dieringer and his Bud Moore Mercury.
-Out of the top 21 cars, only two were non-Ford/Mercury products.
-From there he would go on to win both Charlotte events and again at Martinsville.
+Out of the top-21 cars, only two were non-Ford/Mercury products.
+From there, he would go on to win both Charlotte events and again at Martinsville.

-Lorenzen was fortunate to pedal not only some of the most potent Waddell Wilson prepared motors of the day, but also some of the most ingenious machines on the circuit.
+Lorenzen was fortunate to pedal not only some of the most potent Waddell Wilson-prepared motors of the day, but also some of the most ingenious machines on the circuit.
 He drove Junior Johnson’s famed “Yellow Banana” at Atlanta in 1966.
 The car was deemed as such because it looked as if it was bent over someone’s knee.
 Its hood and front fenders sloped downward, its windshield laid back as if it had driven under a semi-trailer, and the tail section of the car had been arched.

 Following the 1967 season, Lorenzen would effectively retire.
 At 32 years old and his career seemingly just beginning to blossom, he walked away from racing.
 It’s not hard to see why, considering that during those days many drivers didn’t race into their 50s as they do today.
 The money certainly wasn’t what it is now, and the cars were much more unruly then today’s machines.
-They had no power steering, form-fitted seats, cold air units, or helmets that would survive much more than a Brian Urlacher blind-side hit.
+They had no power steering, form-fitted seats, cold air units or helmets that would survive much more than a Brian Urlacher blindside hit.

 Not to mention, Freddy hated traveling.
 Coupled with the death of teammate Fireball Roberts from severe burns suffered in the 1964 World 600, it gave him pause for reflection as far as his career was concerned.
 Lorenzen once remarked that racing following his passing was like Christmas without Santa Claus.
 He would return to run a handful of races in the early ’70s, with a runner-up finish at Dover in 1971.